SEMINAR PAPER

 Andrea Bagnato touches upon this issue in the context of modernity and health in his article titled Microscopic Colonialism (2017):

-''For much of their history European cities have been unhealthy places.
-Until the end of the nineteenth century, they were traversed by waves of infection that would thrive in the close assemblage of people and livestock.
+“For much of their history, European cities have been unhealthy places.
+Until the end of the nineteenth century, they were plagued by waves of infection that thrived in the close proximity of people and livestock.

-This may seem a distant past now that “health” is understood in opposition either to aging or to diseases, such as cancer, that are non- communicable.
-Yet, not only do infectious diseases remain a major cause of death outside Western countries, but scientists agree that the number of epidemic events around the world has actually been increasing.
-It is also widely accepted within biomedical science that there is a strong nexus between EIDs and the material footprint of capitalist processes of extraction and accumulation: mining, logging, and intensive agriculture have the effect of fragmenting wild habitats, increasing the risk of human exposure to pathogens in the wildlife.
+This may seem like a distant past now that 'health' is understood in opposition to aging or to non-communicable diseases, such as cancer.
+Yet, not only do infectious diseases remain a major cause of death outside Western countries, but scientists also agree that the number of epidemic events around the world has actually been increasing.
+It is widely accepted within biomedical science that there is a strong connection between emerging infectious diseases (EIDs) and the material footprint of capitalist processes of extraction and accumulation: mining, logging, and intensive agriculture fragment wild habitats, increasing the risk of human exposure to pathogens in wildlife.

-Contrary to non-communicable diseases, epidemics are a direct function of urbanization: viruses, bacteria, and parasites can propagate only where enough people live close to one another.
-The size, density, and distribution of human settlements are thus crucial in determining how an epidemic spreads.
-This is why epidemics can only develop in settled societies—nomadic or seminomadic communities are generally too small and far apart for pathogens to spread effectively.
+Contrary to non-communicable diseases, epidemics are a direct function of urbanization: viruses, bacteria, and parasites can propagate only where enough people live in close proximity to one another.
+The size, density, and distribution of human settlements are crucial in determining how an epidemic spreads.
+This is why epidemics can only develop in settled societies—nomadic or semi-nomadic communities are generally too small and far apart for pathogens to spread effectively.

 MULTIDIMENSIONAL IMPACTS OF URBANISM ON ECOSYSTEMS AND HUMAN HEALTH

-To understand the problematic relationship between health and city, we need to confront the conflict between modernism and traditionalism.
-Today, in many developing countries, especially in the global south, modernization of agricultural areas is not on the agenda for some reason during the modernization process of cities; failure to modernize agricultural practices reduces soil fertility and causes erosion.
-In this process, resisting modernization harms agricultural lands, water resources, and pasture lands that have strong ties to human, livestock, animal, and wildlife health.
-In order to reduce diseases, modern techniques must be harmoniously integrated into the interactions of humans, animals, nature, and cities.
+To understand the problematic relationship between health and the city, we need to confront the conflict between modernism and traditionalism.
+In many developing countries, especially in the Global South, the modernization of agricultural areas is often overlooked during the urbanization process.
+This failure to modernize agricultural practices reduces soil fertility and causes erosion.
+In this context, resistance to modernization harms agricultural lands, water resources, and pasturelands, all of which are closely tied to the health of humans, livestock, animals, and wildlife.
+To reduce diseases, modern techniques must be harmoniously integrated into the interactions between humans, animals, nature, and cities.

 Eco-violence

-During the development of cities, people must avoid damaging biophysical environments (Unrus 1995).
-Today, in the global south, most nomadic pastoralists work, live, and reproduce in an environment challenged by deforestation, a decline in water resources, and unpredictable weather and climate variables.
-In addition, increasing population dynamics lead to infrastructure deficiencies caused by rapid urbanization; this should be one of the cases for urban studies.
-Pastoral production largely depends on the environment, which determines the content of the pastoral transhumance production process and animal welfare; the continuity of use of these areas for urbanization plays a decisive role in human and animal health.
+During urban development, it is crucial to avoid damaging biophysical environments (Unrus, 1995).
+Today, in the Global South, many nomadic pastoralists work, live, and reproduce in environments challenged by deforestation, declining water resources, and unpredictable weather and climate patterns.
+Additionally, increasing population dynamics lead to infrastructure deficiencies caused by rapid urbanization—this should be a key concern for urban studies.
+Pastoral production is deeply dependent on the environment, which determines the quality of the pastoral transhumance process and animal welfare.
+The continued use of these areas for urbanization plays a decisive role in the health of both humans and animals.

 Connectedness

-Urban planners should resolve the disconnected systems paradox by adopting a whole-of-society approach that advocates that health should be represented in policies developed across all sectors of government and civil society.
-The temporal and spatial dynamics of any system depend on the properties of its constituent parts and the form of interactions between them, which is of vital importance for human and animal health in these societies in urban areas.
-Collective responsibility is vital in addressing social, environmental, and medical determinants in the provision of essential services such as water and sanitation, as well as vaccines that can be given to both animals and humans.
+Urban planners should address the paradox of disconnected systems by adopting a whole-of-society approach, advocating for health to be represented in policies developed across all sectors of government and civil society.
+The temporal and spatial dynamics of any system depend on the properties of its constituent parts and the nature of the interactions between them, which are vital for human and animal health in urban societies.
+Collective responsibility is essential in addressing social, environmental, and medical determinants in the provision of services like water, sanitation, and vaccines for both animals and humans.

-One health is supporting social justice, economic prosperity, and environmental protection in developing urban areas.
-In these societies where the interaction between humans and animals is intense, One Health can be expanded to include social and ecological consequences in parallel, taking into account the Sustainable Development Goals.
-Recognizing that the health of humans, domestic and wild animals, plants, and ecosystems is closely linked and interdependent, One Health improves disease management by bringing together medical, veterinary, and environmental scientists for social and environmental sustainability; therefore, the concept of One Health should engage in urban studies.
+One Health supports social justice, economic prosperity, and environmental protection in developing urban areas.
+In these societies, where the interaction between humans and animals is intense, One Health can be expanded to include the social and ecological consequences in parallel, while considering the Sustainable Development Goals.
+Recognizing that the health of humans, domestic and wild animals, plants, and ecosystems is closely linked and interdependent, One Health improves disease management by bringing together medical, veterinary, and environmental scientists for social and environmental sustainability.
+Therefore, the concept of One Health should be integrated into urban studies.

 ONE HEALTH TRANSHUMANISM

-This paper prospectively aims to examine what relations could be established between aspects of One Health and the transhumanist movement in the technological context based on the scientific, social, and philosophical dimensions of this relationship.
-Should this analysis seem to expand the holistic health concept of the One Health concept, it actually aims to observe the change of humankind in the context of his interactions with all kinds of beings, whether human or not, living or non-living, within the dynamics of Transhumanism.
+This paper aims to explore the potential relationships between aspects of One Health and the transhumanist movement in the technological context, based on the scientific, social, and philosophical dimensions of this relationship.
+While this analysis may expand the holistic health concept of One Health, it ultimately seeks to observe the evolution of humankind in the context of our interactions with all kinds of beings—human or non-human, living or non-living—within the dynamics of Transhumanism.

-Transhumanism is one of the most important movements of recent years, with immense social, scientific, and philosophical orientations that have sparked heavy debate.
-However, by looking at it from various perspectives, it is easy to realize that we are all already transhumans and programmed to surpass ourselves with our posthuman characters with all the technology that has developed intensely.
-So, how will this development, the unpredictable progress of technology, affect humanity, non-humans, and ecology in the sense of global health?
-In the future, One Health and Transhumanism may have to share common denominators and be forced to reshape the concept of health.
+Transhumanism is one of the most significant movements of recent years, with profound social, scientific, and philosophical implications that have sparked extensive debate.
+However, by examining it from various perspectives, it becomes clear that we are already transhumans, inherently programmed to transcend ourselves through the posthuman characteristics enabled by rapidly advancing technology.
+So, how will this development, and the unpredictable progress of technology, impact humanity, non-human entities, and ecology in terms of global health?
+In the future, One Health and Transhumanism may need to share common denominators and be forced to reshape the concept of health.

 ONE HEALTH